aiven/aiven-docs/docs/products/mysql/howto/migrate-database-mysqldump.md

 :::tip
-For the restore process, we recommend you pick a plan size that is large enough to store your data, so you can limit the downtime if you\'re performing a migration.
+For the restore process, we recommend you pick a plan size that is large enough to store your data, so you can limit the downtime if you're performing a migration.
 :::